GouniManikumar12/admesh-docs/docs/ad-units/layout.md

 sidebar_position: 8
 ---

-# Layout
+# Layout Patterns

-Comprehensive layout system that intelligently arranges multiple recommendations in various formats - perfect for showcasing multiple products and comprehensive recommendation displays.
+Learn how to create comprehensive layouts using AdMeshProductCard components - perfect for showcasing multiple products and comprehensive recommendation displays.

 ## Description

-Layout provides a flexible system for displaying multiple recommendations in organized, visually appealing arrangements.
-It automatically adapts to different screen sizes and content types, making it ideal for comprehensive product showcases, comparison tools, and platforms that need to display multiple recommendations simultaneously.
+Create flexible layouts for displaying multiple recommendations using AdMeshProductCard components in organized, visually appealing arrangements.
+These patterns automatically adapt to different screen sizes and content types, making them ideal for comprehensive product showcases, comparison tools, and platforms that need to display multiple recommendations simultaneously.

 ## Key Features